 Maybe your office isn’t all that exciting, but your production facility is pretty cool.
 If it’s possible to show your product being made without giving away your secret sauce, consider creating a how-it’s-made video showing key elements of the production process.

 Talk about what goes into making your product and why it’s designed that way.
 Be sure to highlight anything special or unique about your materials, ingredients or manufacturing process.

 If your business creates a software product or mobile app, showing customers how it’s made is probably not all that visually compelling (unless you really, really love coding).
 Instead, use a screen capture tool to demonstrate how to use your product, perhaps even including shots of earlier beta versions.

 This is a quick, easy, and authentic way to connect with new customers or communicate with existing ones.

 20. Contest announcement

-Is your business hosting a giveaway?
-Announce contest details with a short video instead of a blog post or social media update (although you should still use those channels to share contest details).
-And proceed with caution before asking people to submit their own videos as contest entries.
-Unless your prize is extremely valuable, many won’t take the time or effort to create their own video.
+Just be careful about asking people to submit their own videos as contest entries.
+Unless your prize is extremely valuable, many won’t take the time or effort to do so.